 Building a successful business is hard.
 Personas, marketing channels, customer journeys, metrics, no easy task, that's for sure.
 When I started my company back in the days, I felt overwhelmed.
 I did not know where to start and I made many mistakes.
 What I was missing was a clear path, a step-by-step guide, someone who showed me the pro tips when I was stuck.

-If you want to avoid the mistakes and learn everything you need to know to successfully build your business, the SaaS bundle is right for you.
+If you want to avoid the mistakes and learn everything you need to know to successfully build your business, the Startup Success Bundle is right for you.

 Check it out.